Lambdacoder09/new-dbms/README.md

 </p>

 <h2 align="center">
-  <em>Dedicated to my love for gyarus and anime waifus — for giving my life a new spark and purpose.</em>
+  <em>Dedicated to my love for gyarus and anime waifus <br> — for giving my life a new spark and purpose.</em>
 </h2>

 ---